CLI (Computer Commander) MCP server

 Stats

-Desktop Commander MCP is a server that allows Claude to interact with your file system and terminal, enabling tasks like running commands, searching files, and editing code without API token costs.
+Desktop Commander MCP enables Claude to interact with your file system and terminal, turning it into a powerful assistant for coding, automation, and file management without additional API costs.

 Installation Options